 Winemaker: Marie-Eve Gilla

-Although she is now a citizen of the United States, Marie-Eve was born in Paris, and grew up in the food and wine culture of France.
-She earned her Diplome National d'Oenologie (Masters) at the University of Dijon, and gained practical experience and training in the wineries and vineyards of Burgundy.
+Now a United States citizen, Marie-Eve was born in Paris, growing up in France's food and wine culture.
+She earned her Diplome National d'Oenologie (Masters) at the University of Dijon, gaining practical experience and training in Burgundy's wineries and vineyards.
 Arriving in the United States in 1991, she worked at Argyle, Covey Run, Hogue and Gordon Brothers.
-She brought her extensive experience and knowledge to Walla Walla in 2001 where she is Forgeron Cellars' Founding Winemaker and Managing Partner.
-Marie-Eve Gilla is married to Gilles Nicault, Director of Winemaking and Viticulture at Long Shadows where he works alongside some of the world's greatest winemakers.
+She brought her extensive experience and knowledge to Walla Walla in 2001 where she is Forgeron Cellars' Founding Winemaker & Managing Partner.
+Marie-Eve Gilla is married to Gilles Nicault, Director of Winemaking & Viticulture at Long Shadows where he works alongside some of the world's greatest winemakers.

-In 2013 Marie-Eve was inducted into Les Dames d'Escoffier International, an invitational organization of women leaders in food, beverage, & hospitality whose mission is supporting women through education, advocacy, & philanthropy.
+In 2013 Marie-Eve was inducted into the Seattle Chapter of the prestigious Les Dames d'Escoffier International, an invitational organization of women leaders in food, beverage, & hospitality whose mission is supporting women through education, advocacy, & philanthropy.

 Forgeron Cellars contracts with vineyards strategically located throughout the large Columbia Valley appellation and smaller appellations within including Walla Walla, Yakima, Horse Heaven Hills & Wahluke Slope.
 Our focus: reflect the quality of grapes from the best sites to reveal the full potential of Washington State vineyards.